 I concluded he just had a bad day and was a bit angry.
 The other day, we met again at a hostel social event.
 We chatted for a bit, while he and his roommates were complaining about a noisy guy.
 He reminded me in a small voice, “You know I hate people”.
 I didn’t know how to react to it, just nodded.

 Those moments were so weird to creepy.
+But if anyone asks me for weird travel stories or strange encounter stories, I’m definitely telling this.
 Otherwise, he looks like a cutie, and he’s a school teacher 🙂

 Follow Daniela on Instagram at The Lost Romanian

-Talking about unforgettable experiences, Karin from Girl Astray probably had the most bizarre one.
+Talking about unforgettable travel experience stories, Karin from Girl Astray probably had the most bizarre one.

 “I am a terrorist!”